 In order to be successful, we must attract, retain, train and motivate qualified executives and other key employees, including those in managerial, technical, development, sales and marketing positions.
 Identifying, developing internally or hiring externally, training and retaining qualified executives, engineers and marketing and sales professionals are critical to our future, and competition for experienced employees in the industry can be intense.
 In order to attract and retain executives and other key employees in a competitive marketplace, we must provide a competitive compensation package, including fixed compensation, performance bonus, retirement benefits and equity-based compensation under our long-term incentive program.
 Our equity-based incentive awards include share appreciation rights, restricted share units and performance-based share units.
-If our equity-based is not viewed as being competitive, our ability to attract, retain, and motivate executives and key employees or the loss of any executives and key employees could have a significant impact on our operations.
+If our equitybased compensation ceases to be viewed as a valuable benefit, or if our total compensation package is not viewed as being competitive, our ability to attract, retain, and motivate executives and key employees could be weakened.
+The failure to successfully hire executives and key employees or the loss of any executives and key employees could have a significant impact on our operations.
 Further, changes in our management team may be disruptive to our business, and any failure to successfully transition and assimilate key new hires or promoted employees could adversely affect our business and results of operations.